-The Oura Ring is not a medical device, and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions/illnesses.
-The ring’s data can still provide you with valuable information regarding your sleep, activity, and recovery.
-Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts, without first consulting your doctor or another medical professional.
+The Oura Ring is not a medical device and is not intended to diagnose, treat, cure, monitor, or prevent medical conditions or illnesses.
+Please do not make any changes to your medication, daily routines, nutrition, sleep schedule, or workouts without first consulting your doctor or another medical professional.

-Persons with arrhythmia, such as atrial fibrillation, or other heart related condition, may find that some data, such as resting heart rate, heart rate variability numbers and sleep staging accuracy, can be affected.
+Persons with arrhythmia, such as atrial fibrillation, or other heart-related condition, may find that some data, such as resting heart rate, heart rate variability, and sleep staging accuracy, can be affected.
 Please keep this in mind while making interpretations to your data (if you’ve been diagnosed with a condition that falls into this category).

-Persons that have Raynaud's or other blood circulation issues in the fingers may find that their Oura Ring has difficulty measuring pulse signal.
-In these cases, we recommend wearing the ring in your index, middle, or ring fingers for the best pulse signal.
+Persons that have Raynaud's or other blood circulation issues in the fingers may find that their Oura Ring has difficulty measuring their pulse signal.
+In these cases, we recommend wearing the ring on your index, middle, or ring fingers for the best pulse signal.

 Restless Leg Syndrome (RLS)

 Persons with RLS may find that the Oura Ring records excess movement during the night as awake time.
 The same applies to certain other sleep movement disorders.
 Please keep this in mind while making interpretations to your data (if you experience RLS).

-In most cases, Oura’s proprietary algorithms do a good job in showing very accurate resting heart rate and heart rate variability (HRV) readings and trends.
+In most cases, Oura’s proprietary algorithms do a sound job of showing accurate resting heart rate and heart rate variability (HRV) readings and trends.
 Please check out our research relative to this topic, located on The Pulse Blog, if you’re curious about specifics.

-The algorithms have been tested and verified against data measured from healthy adults.
-If you have a heart condition or other health issue that causes continuous or regular arrhythmia, or you’re on continuous medication that affects your cardiovascular system, the Oura app may not be able to show your full resting heart rate and HRV data.
+Oura’s algorithms have been tested and verified against data measured from healthy adults.
+If you have a heart condition or other health issue that causes continuous or regular arrhythmia—or you’re on medication that affects your cardiovascular system, the Oura App may not be able to show your full resting heart rate and HRV data.
 Instead, you may notice gaps in your heart rate and HRV graphs.
 In some cases, you might not see your heart rate and HRV data at all.
 Please keep this in mind while making interpretations of your data or when making the decision to purchase an Oura Ring for daily use (if you’ve been diagnosed with, or are being treated for a condition that falls into this category).